youngdestinya/Cybersecurity-Projects/README.md

 Project: Information Security Management Systems Guidelines using the National Institute of Standards and Technology (NIST) and Centre for Internet Security (CIS).

-Organisation: Oil and Gas Free Zones Authority | https://ogfza.gov.ng/
+Beneficiary Organisation: Oil and Gas Free Zones Authority | https://ogfza.gov.ng/

 Project Objective: